Henry Meade Williams: Professional background

-Williams literary career began in New York, with an executive post with Sears Publishing Company.
-He then became a features editor of The American Magazine.
-He was author of more than 150 short stories, which appeared in The Saturday Evening Post, and other leading magazines.

 In 1925, he wrote the story Tides about the rocky coast of Maine.
 In 1927, he wrote an illustrated book Robin Hood.
 While working for the American Magazine, he wrote Victory, a short story that appeared in the Vanity Fair in October 1935.

 In 1936, during the Great Depression in the United States, Williams moved with his family to Carmel-by-the-Sea, California, where he and his wife continued their writing careers.
-His wife Mona, wrote several books, including: Here are my children, (1932), Bright is the morning, (1935) Dream pictures, (1952) The Hot Breath of Heaven."
+His wife Mona, wrote several books, including: Here are my children, (1932), Bright is the morning, (1935) Dream pictures, (1952) The Hot Breath of Heaven.
 (1961), and others.

-Williams bought the Wells' Bookshop, on Ocean Avenue between San Carlos and Dolores Streets, in 1956 from Col. Joseph Wells.
-He carried classic and current books.
-He continued to run this business until 1968.
-The book store moved into the old Carmel Bank building on Mission and Dolores Streets that was once the home of Barnet J. Segal's Carmel Investment Company in the 1940s.

-Williams served as a member of the Friends of the Harrison Memorial Library (FHML) and became president.
-The purpose of FHML is "to promote and encourage the Harrison Library and build a close relationship between the library and the community."

-Death

-Williams died on April 24, 1984, at Community Hospital of the Monterey Peninsula in Monterey, California, at the age of 84.
-A memorial service took place on April 28th at the family home in Carmel-by-the-Sea, California with his family and friends.
-He was cremated at Mission Mortuary funeral home in Monterey.